opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ### Model format

 To use a model in OpenSearch, you'll need to export the model into a portable format.
-As of 2.4, OpenSearch only supports [torchscript](https://pytorch.org/docs/stable/jit.html) format.
+As of Version 2.4, OpenSearch only supports the [TorchScript](https://pytorch.org/docs/stable/jit.html) format.

 Furthermore, files must be saved as zip before upload.
 Therefore, to ensure that ML commons can upload your model, compress your torchscript file before uploading.
 You can download an example file [here](https://github.com/opensearch-project/ml-commons/blob/2.x/ml-algorithms/src/test/resources/org/opensearch/ml/engine/algorithms/text_embedding/all-MiniLM-L6-v2_torchscript_sentence-transformer.zip).